-The College Grievance Coordinator is charged with maintaining a list of eligible employees for the Grievance Pool.
+The College Grievance Coordinator is charged with maintaining a trained Grievance Hearing Panelist Pool selected from a list of eligible AMSC employees.
 The Coordinator will consult with the Director of Human Resources to assure accuracy of the data used.

-The list shall include all administrators, faculty, and classified employees of Atlanta Metropolitan College (exceptions listed below) who are regular full-time employees of the College and who have completed a minimum of two years of service (a nine-month academic-year contract shall be considered one year of service for faculty members).
-Persons who are ineligible for inclusion on the Grievance Pool List are the following:
+The eligible list of AMSC employees from which the Grievance Hearing Panelist Pool will be selected shall include all administrators, faculty, and classified employees of Atlanta Metropolitan State College (exceptions listed below) who are regular full-time employees of the College and who have completed a minimum of two years of service (a nine-month academic-year contract shall be considered one year of service for faculty members).
+Persons who are ineligible for inclusion on the Grievance Hearing Panelist Pool List are the following:

+Vice Presidents

-Vice Presidents Resource Officials, as designated Grievance Coordinator Full-time Temporary Personnel Part-time Temporary Personnel Adjunct/Part-time Faculty
+Resource Officials, as designated

+Grievance Coordinator

+Full-time Temporary Personnel

+Part-time Temporary Personnel

+Adjunct/Part-time Faculty